ceceliamcmillan/FinalProjectGroup01/README.md

 Questions will include:
 ----
-Avg change in salary per year (Cecelia) &
-Salary prediction for the following year (2023) (Cecelia) // Salary based on company size (David) ////
+Average change in salary per year and Salary prediction for the following year (2023) (Cecelia) Salary based on company size (David)
 Salary comparison for remote vs in-office positions.
-(Kinjal) /// Salary comparison for top 5 positions (Nensi) .
+(Kinjal) Salary comparison for Top 3 positions (Nensi) .

 What we will use: